-The Community Back to School Bash (BASH) is a 501 (c) (3) not-for-profit organization that collaborates with nonprofit organizations throughout Palm Beach County that serve disadvantaged students pre-K through 12 by providing supplies, backpacks, information and resources to empower children to begin the school year with confidence.
-In 1995 was established and assisted 120 children.
+The Community Back to School Bash (BASH) that collaborates with nonprofit organizations throughout Palm Beach County that serve disadvantaged students pre-K through 12 by providing supplies, backpacks, information and resources to empower children to begin the school year with confidence.
+In 1995 the BASH was established and assisted 120 children.
 The BASH has since grown to include over 70 non-profit agencies serving more 12,000 children.

 These children are underprivileged, homeless, at risk of homelessness or in foster care.
 They are clients of the participating agencies, and therefore pre-qualified to participate based on their need.